Mediation

 Practical and Flexible Mediation: Tools for Breaking Impasse and Settling Cases, Considerations for Litigators and Mediators

 Disputing parties and their lawyers go to mediation to settle cases.
 I propose that mediators are most useful when we have a wide array of settlement tools at our disposal.
 This article is written for litigators thinking about using mediation to settle cases and for mediators thinking about the range of acceptable mediator activity. (ii) Disputes have many similarities, but also many differences.
+Mediators must be prepared for and flexible in dealing with a variety of challenges including: high emotion, different negotiating styles, distrust, legal issues, and at times relationship building.

 Video Podcast: Dan Simon - Part I